 - Nicereply – focused on support teams and in-email transactional NPS surveys.

-- SatisMeter – exclusively focused on user sentiment, offers multiple types of surveys (NPS, CSAT, CES).
+- SatisMeter – is exclusively focused on user sentiment, offers multiple types of surveys (NPS, CSAT, CES).

 For SaaS-oriented NPS data collection, we recommend Userpilot.
 You might say we are biased, but using a tool that allows you to both collect and act on NPS data can be valuable.